Posted by Diarm Byrne ● 22 March 2020

 5. Make a plan

-Every client will have a different objective, a different motivation and be starting from a different place.
+Every client will have a different objective, a different motivation and will be starting from a different place.
 This is the same for remote coaching and in-person coaching.
 The best coaches can bring an immediate sense of relief to many clients by making a plan.
 It could be 2 weeks, 2 months or 2 years, but almost every client will want to know that you know where they are going, and how they are going to get there.

 The most popular remote coaches listen to their client's objectives and quickly put in place some first steps.
 Once the first couple of videos begin to flow back and forth, the longer term plan can develop.